You have stepchildren or your children are stepchildren to your new spouse

 Estate planning solutions

-- Give serious thought to your estate plan especially if you have 2 sets of children, one from your previous marriage, and the other from your current marriage.
+- Give serious thought to your estate plan especially if you have children from your previous marriage and from your current marriage.

 - Write a will to appoint an appropriate executor, and distribute your estate fairly amongst all stakeholders.